avian2/gimp-plugin-ac-import/README.md

 ## Known limitations

-Currently the plug-in supports multiple layers per frame.
-Layer opacity is not imported.
-Hidden layers are impoted as visible in GIMP.
+Currently the plug-in should correctly handle multiple layers per frame, with layer opacity and visibility settings imported into GIMP.

+Blank frames are imported as empty layer groups.
 Backdrop image is not imported.

 Data not relevant to GIMP is ignored (e.g. audio, frame rate)

-Blank frames are imported as empty layer groups.

 The plug-in was developed with files exported from Animation Creator version 1.14.3.
 Other versions might use a different file format and might not work